dps923/winter2020/graded-work/assign4-professor.md

 Notice the results include a `fdcId` key, and its value is a six-digit integer.
 That's the unique food identifier we need for the next query.

-The following is an example of the "Food Search".
+The following is an example of the "Food Details".
 In Postman, configure:
 * A GET request
 * URL is https://api.nal.usda.gov/fdc/v1/356446?api_key=YOUR_API_KEY
 * Accept header is JSON

+Notice the URL - the six-digit integer replaces the static word "search" that you saw before.

 On November 17, 2019, at 3:45pm, this request returned a detailed result.
 Notice a few things:
 * Ingredient and nutrient info is very detailed